Aneuploidy: Aneugens

 Agents capable of causing aneuploidy are called aneugens.
 Many mutagenic carcinogens are aneugens.
 X-rays, for example, may cause aneuploidy by fragmenting the chromosome; it may also target the spindle apparatus.
 Other chemicals such as colchicine can also produce aneuploidy by affecting microtubule polymerization.

 Exposure of males to lifestyle, environmental and/or occupational hazards may increase the risk of spermatozoa aneuploidy.
 Tobacco smoke contains chemicals that cause DNA damage.
-Smoking also can induce aneuploidy.
+Smoking can also induce aneuploidy.
 For instance, smoking increases chromosome 13 disomy in spermatozoa by 3-fold, and YY disomy by 2-fold.

 Occupational exposure to benzene is associated with a 2.8-fold increase of XX disomy and a 2.6-fold increase of YY disomy in spermatozoa.

-Pesticides are released to the environment in large quantities so that most individuals have some degree of exposure.
+Pesticides are released to the environment in sufficiently large quantities that most individuals have some degree of exposure.
 The insecticides fenvalerate and carbaryl have been reported to increase spermatozoa aneuploidy.
 Occupational exposure of pesticide factory workers to fenvalerate is associated with increased spermatozoa DNA damage.
 Exposure to fenvalerate raised sex chromosome disomy 1.9-fold and disomy of chromosome 18 by 2.6-fold.
 Exposure of male workers to carbaryl increased DNA fragmentation in spermatozoa, and also increased sex chromosome disomy by 1.7-fold and chromosome 18 disomy by 2.2-fold.

 Humans are exposed to perfluorinated compounds (PFCs) in many commercial products.
 Men contaminated with PFCs in whole blood or seminal plasma have spermatozoa with increased levels of DNA fragmentation and chromosomal aneuploidies.